krishnan-mani/the-cf-workshop/README.md

 - Templates and notes for each kata are in a folder in `doc` named after the kata (say, [kata-1](doc/kata-1))
 - Instructions for each kata are in the HOW-TO.md document (say, [HOW-TO](doc/kata-1/HOW-TO.md))
-- A tested template (at the conclusion of each kata) is provided for reference (say, [Story 1 template](doc/kata-1/story_1-template.yaml))
+- For each kata, a tested template is provided for reference (say, [Story 1 template](doc/kata-1/story_1-template.yaml)).
+You may refer to it at the conclusion of the kata.
-- For Continuous Deployment pipelines: Tested [CloudFormation template](doc/kata-2/pipeline.yaml) and [example parameter file](doc/kata-2/pipeline-parameters.example.json) to be used to provision stacks for the pipelines are provided
+- for Continuous Deployment pipelines: tested [CloudFormation template](doc/kata-2/pipeline.yaml) and [example parameter file](doc/kata-2/pipeline-parameters.example.json) to be used to provision stacks for the pipelines are provided
-- You may review the observations accompanying the kata, as you work on it (say, [observations](doc/kata-1/observations.md))
+- You may review the observations accompanying a kata, as you work on it (say, [observations](doc/kata-1/observations.md)).
+The observations contain links to the public documentation.